SRXDModdingGroup/SRXDModManager/README.md

 update <name>          Updates a mod if there is a new version available

 update all             Updates all loaded mods, if updates are available

+For all download and update commands, you can append the -d or --dependencies option to also download any missing dependencies
 ```